CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Your virtual Desktop is isolated from the internet for security reasons.
 Only the CSC project manager can export results or data from the secure workspace using the airlock application, currently available only programmatically.
 Note: all the files exported from the virtual Desktop need to be encrypted.

-Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download them and decrypt it.
+Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download and decrypt it.

 ![Data-export](images/desktop/airlock.png)